This post may contain affiliate links; see site footer for more details.

 - Keep social media posts vague.
 I know, I know…crazy coming from a blogger. 😉 But really!
 What happened to Kim K could happen to any of us (even tho most of us probably aren’t touting around millions in diamonds, STILL).
 Showing too much of what you have and too much of exactly where you are is like a blueprint for would-be thieves.

 - Password protect your devices, and setup a GPS location app to find a phone if it’s stolen.
 Install anti-virus and update any anti-spyware programs on your computer, too – technology ain’t cheap, and having to replace it definitely dampers a vacay.

 - Avoid identity theft at all costs – pun intended.
 Identity theft is an EXPENSIVE crime against ya, costing too much time *and* $$$ to handle.
 I mentioned protecting against bank skimming and asset protection back home, but in general, make sure you’re not setting anything up (accidentally, of course) to go wrong.

 Are you going anywhere for a vacation this summer?
 Where’s your DREAM vacation?
 I’m counting down the days until I’m in Cancun again…if ya need me, I’ll be at the pool bar. 😉

 P.S.
 Have ya entered to win $1,000 to Nordstrom yet???

 Have a really, really great week.
 Sending sunshine your way!

-*This post was written as part of the Allstate Influencer Program and sponsored by Allstate.
+*This how to save money on vacation post was written as part of the Allstate Influencer Program and sponsored by Allstate.
 As always, all thoughts and opinions presented are entirely my own.
 As the nation’s largest publicly held personal lines insurer, Allstate is dedicated not only to protecting what matters most–but to guiding people to live the Good Life, every day.
 Thank you for supporting the brands that support Coming Up Roses!